Find Out What You Can Do for Breast Cancer Prevention.

 BPA, BPS and other chemicals in plastic are hormone disruptors.
 According to breastcancer.org, they “can affect how estrogen and other hormones act in the body, by blocking them or mimicking them, which throws off the body’s hormonal balance.”
 This can lead to breast cancer.

 Alcohol can also change the way estrogen works in the body.
 Susan G. Komen says, “This can cause blood estrogen levels to rise,” which “may in turn, increase the risk of breast cancer.”

 Diet and Lifestyle Steps That You Can Take for Breast Cancer Prevention

 Liliana believes strongly that a patient’s realization that they actually do have a lot of power over prevention is one of the best forms of medicine there is.
 While there are many steps that you can take for breast cancer prevention, these are the ones she ranks at the top of the list.

-- Sleep.
 This is important both mentally and physically.
-Mentally, it helps us to reset our minds and gives us a chance to process what’s happened during the day.
+Mentally, it helps us to reset our minds and gives us a chance to process the day’s events.
 It also helps us not to be as stressed or overreative to life.
 Physically, during REM sleep between 10:00 p.m. and 1:30-2:00 a.m. is when the body utilizes the most fat because it is repairing itself and preparing for detoxification.

 All of this goes to show that breast cancer prevention doesn’t need to be an all-consuming worry.
 If we’re following the lifestyle steps outlined here and living the healthiest life we can, that will be plenty.
 Then, each year as we go for our mammogram and are taking stock of where we are health-wise, we can rest assured that we’re doing everything possible to try to make sure that we’re not another breast cancer statistic.